riceset/Garden/content/Algorithms/The Dining Philosophers Problem.md

 ## Working with threads

-Now that we finished preparing the `dinner`, we can start the dinner by getting the current time (the dinner start time) and creating threads for each philosopher.
+Now that we finished preparing the `dinner`, we can start the dinner by getting the current time (the dinner start time) and create threads for each philosopher.
 To create a thread we need to use the [[pthread_create()]] function.

 ```c
 void	start_dinner(t_dinner *dinner)